charredgrass/node-backpacktf/README.md

 ###startAutomatic(steamid, token, callback)

-Sends a heartbeat to the backpack.tf servers, telling them to add the lightning symbol to each of your trades denoting that they are automatic.
-Use this only when accepting trade offers automatically.
+Sends a heartbeat to the backpack.tf servers, telling them to add the lightning symbol to each of your trades denoting that they are automatic. **Use this only when accepting trade offers automatically.** Failure to accept offers when you have the lightning symbol can result in a ban from backpack.tf!
+Use at your own risk!

 * `steamid` - your Steam64 ID
 * `token` - backpack.tf third-party program token, found [here](http://backpack.tf/my/preferences) under "Advanced"